-Jessey Jansen, Owner of Little Lady Studio, has 20+ years’ experience in fine arts, graphic design, project management and social entrepreneurship.
+Jessey Jansen has 20+ years’ experience in fine arts, graphic design, project management and social entrepreneurship.
 Her diverse portfolio ranges between portraying whispering moments to challenging paradigms of social mobility.
-Translating everyday experiences through graphic depictions and mixed media, Jessey's central protagonist is predominately "faceless or universal female figures."
-Her work style is defined by nuances and patterns within civil societies.
+Translating everyday experiences through graphic depictions and mixed media, Jessey's work defines nuances and patterns within civil societies.
+Her central protagonist is predominately "a faceless or universal female figure" and pays homage to her late mother and women's empowerment.

-Jessey has received numerous awards for her visionary work including nominee for Emerging Artist at Peninsula Art School in 2006, 2008 Selected Artist Residency at Alverno College, 2015 Brand Award from Green Festival LA, 2016 Best Jazz/World AMI Music Award from Artprize8 and most recently 2018 American Package Design Winner from Graphic Design USA for her visionary Voice of Maasai project.
+Jessey has received numerous awards for her visionary work including nominee for Emerging Artist at Peninsula Art School in 2006, 2008 Selected Artist Residency at Alverno College, 2015 Brand Award from Green Festival LA, 2016 Best Jazz/World AMI Music Award from Artprize8 and 2018 American Package Design Winner from Graphic Design USA for her visionary Voice of Maasai project.

-Jessey earned her BA in Communications and the Arts with a concentration in Graphic Design and Print-making from the University of Green Bay Wisconsin.
+Jessey earned her BA in Communications and the Arts with a concentration in Graphic Design and Printmaking from the University of Green Bay Wisconsin.
 She was raised in Wautoma Wisconsin and currently shares her time between her home in Austin Texas and the Kilimanjaro Region of Tanzania, where she concentrates on building the Voice of Maasai brand and music label.

 Live.
 Dream.
 Create.

 My parents would always call me and my two sisters the Little Ladies.
-My logo honors their memory as it incorporates three sets of hands intertwined with a labyrinth.
+My company and logo honors their memory as it incorporates three sets of hands intertwined with a labyrinth.
 The logo represents collective creativity; red for courage, blue for commitment and black for power & potential.